MetaD/psychTaskJS/README.md

 - You should get the `.csv` file in the same folder

 ## How to read the data
-Data is organized in this way:
+Data are organized in this way:
 - Data file
   - Subject 1
     - ID